thinkle-iacs/think-js/variables.md

 rules for its mathematical operators that mathematics does.
 The acronym PEMDAS is a useful way to remember the order of operations:

-#. **P**\ arentheses have the highest precedence and can be used to force an
-   expression to evaluate in the order you want.
+- **P**arentheses have the highest precedence and can be used to force an expression to evaluate in the order you want.
 Since expressions in parentheses are evaluated first, `2 * (3-1)` is 4, and `(1+1)**(5-2)` is
    8. You can also use parentheses to make an expression easier to read, as in `(minute * 100) / 60`, even though it doesn't change the result.
-#. **E**\ xponentiation has the next highest precedence, so `2**1+1` is 3 and
+- **E**xponentiation has the next highest precedence, so `2**1+1` is 3 and
    not 4, and `3*1**3` is 3 and not 27.
-#. **M**\ ultiplication and both **D**\ ivision operators have the same precedence, which is
-   higher than **A**\ ddition and **S**\ ubtraction, which also have the same precedence.
+- **M**ultiplication and both **D**ivision operators have the same precedence, which is higher than **A**ddition and **S**ubtraction, which also have the same precedence.
 So `2*3-1` yields 5 rather than 4, and `5-2*2` is 1, not 6.
-#.
-Operators with the *same* precedence are evaluated from left-to-right.
-In algebra
-   we say they are *left-associative*.
+- Operators with the *same* precedence are evaluated from left-to-right.
+In algebra we say they are *left-associative*.
 So in the expression `6-3+2`, the subtraction happens first, yielding 3.
 We then add 2 to get the result 5.
 If the operations had been evaluated from right to left, the result would have been `6-(3+2)`, which is 1.
 (The acronym PEDMAS could mislead you to thinking that division has higher precedence than multiplication, and addition is done ahead of subtraction - don't be misled.
 Subtraction and addition are at the same precedence, and the left-to-right rule applies.)

 - An exception to the left-to-right left-associative rule is the exponentiation operator `**`, so a useful hint is to always use parentheses to force exactly the order you want when exponentiation is involved:

 ```javascript